siddhi-io/katacoda-scenarios/README.md

 # Katacoda Scenarios
-Interactive Katacoda scenarios for Siddhi Apps and Operator deployment in Kubernetes.
+Interactive Katacoda scenarios for Siddhi Apps and Operator deployment on Kubernetes.

 It contains the following deployment scenarios.